iCamp2017/iCamp2017.github.io/_programs/goddardSchool.md

 website: http://www.achievementcharter.com/
 telephone: (877)-570-1657
 image: students_raising_hands.jpg
+description: The achievement house cyber charter school (AHCCS), is a tuition-free, nonprofit, public cyber charter school within the Pennsylvania area that serves students grades 7-12 a individual academic need for success.
 ---

-The achievement house cyber charter school (AHCCS), is a tuition-free, nonprofit, public cyber charter school within the Pennsylvania area that serves students grades 7-12 a individual academic need for success.

 We are Supportive

 Our school, (AHCCS) are supportive and caring about your personal environment in order to have a safe and welcoming learning experience than in traditional classroom.
 Our counselors, mentors, homeroom coaches, and teachers will encourage and guide you through your navigational pathway to graduation and a successful future.